salahsaeed19/Test/README.md

 ## Contributing

-Feel free to fork this repository, make improvements, and submit pull requests.
+You can fix this repository, make improvements, and submit pull requests.
 Contributions are welcome.

 ## License